wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 .. _wazuh_server_multi_node_filebeat:

-2. Install the Wazuh forwarder
+2. Install the Filebeat
 ------------------------------
 .. raw:: html

   <div class="accordion-section open">

-The Wazuh forwarder, based on Filebeat-OSS, securely forwards alerts and archived events to the Wazuh indexer.
+The Filebeat, based on Filebeat-OSS, securely forwards alerts and archived events to the Elasticsearch.

-Installing and configuring the Wazuh forwarder
+Installing and configuring the Filebeat
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^